jpegleg/dwarven-toolbox/README.md

 The encryption tools used directly on the CLI expose the key to the local system, like in history files and process lists.
 If that is a concern, we can use them indirectly in some cases, moving the sensitive data to files, RAM, etc.
 The hammer tools also can only take 127 bytes of data as input to encrypt at a time.
-Also, remeber to always use new IV and KEY since we are in CBC mode for the hammers!
+Also, remember to always use new IV and KEY since we are in CBC mode for the hammers!

 Use "rage" https://github.com/str4d/rage instead for more normal interactive file encryption operations, etc.
 Or if you feel like using the file encryption tools in the dwarven-toolbox, there are some here as well.
 The dwarven-toolbox tools `forgeon` and `forgeoff` can be used for normal file encryption operations in an automated way, or `steelforgeon` and `steelforgeoff` for using interactive password prompt for Argon2 key material input.